Ozone Generator for Hunting – A Two-Year Field Test

 There was only one problem, The strong North winds would blow our scent directly to the trails and bedding areas where we hoped the deer would come down.
 In any other situation, I would never have considered hunting here but this was the perfect opportunity to test the effectiveness of an ozone machine for hunting.
 I was breaking all the rules.

 As the sunrise cleared the treetops we caught our first glimpse of movement.
 The familiar shape of a deer moving its way west to east in front of us sent both of our hearts racing.
 I cautioned Stephanie to slowly get her crossbow into position as I ranged the shooting lane one more time.
 “31 yards, take your time and squeeze the trigger” I whispered as the matriarch doe poked her long neck into the opening.

 As the deer came into view, I watched her pick her head up, sniff the air as if she had caught wind of something just slightly off, and then she put her head back down to browse.
 At this moment Stephanie sent her bolt and I watched as it impacted a little high and back, but nonetheless what would prove to be a quick killing shot.

 Was this enough to make me a believer?
 It was definitely impressive, but maybe we just got lucky.
 Maybe given another 30 seconds she would have figured us out.
-It was still too early for judgement.
+It was still too early for judgment.
 The rest of the 2018 season would prove inconclusive for testing the ozone generator.
-Frankly, I was still set in my ways and I didn’t hunt stands with the wrong wind any more that season.
+Frankly, I was still set in my ways and I didn’t hunt stands with the wrong wind anymore that season.